Last edited: February 10, 2024

 A 3-0-0 prepayment penalty, charges a 3% fee on the outstanding principal loan balance if the loan is paid off in year 1, and no prepayment penalty thereafter.
 The 3-0-0 prepayment penalty option carries a higher interest rate than the 5-4-3-2-1 option, typically 0.4%, and is worth considering if you want to have a cost effective option to sell or refinance after the first year.

 A 1-0-0 prepayment penalty, charges a low 1% fee on the outstanding principal loan balance if the loan is paid off in year 1, and no prepayment penalty thereafter.
 The 1-0-0 prepayment penalty option carries the highest interest rate compared to the 5-4-3-2-1 option, typically 0.65%.
 Like the 3-0-0 option, this is only worth considering if you expect to sell or refinance the property soon after the loan is originated.
 Many private lenders will require loan committee approval to offer this option, since the borrower may be trying to use this option instead of a short term bridge loan which typically carries a considerably higher interest rate.

 Many borrowers do not realize that partial prepayment of principal during the prepayment penalty period are subjected to a penalty fee.
 So, if you have a 5-4-3-2-1 prepayment penalty clause, and you make a $1,000 additional payment towards your principal loan balance during year 1, you will be charged a 5% fee of $50.

 While pre payment penalties are a standard term for DSCR loans, they are not common for short term fix and flip loans.

 Our friendly and knowledgeable relationship managers are always happy to review loan requests and help you select the best pre payment penalty option for your real estate investing goals.
-For instant loan quotes and pre-approval, visit OfferMarket Capital.
+For instant DSCR loan quotes and pre-approval, visit OfferMarket Capital.